Fine Tuning Connectivity While Traveling

 Maybe you scored an awesome site right on the beach, or maybe you snagged one with amazing mountain views.
-Or maybe you’re in a crowded RV park or marina, but in a city or location that you love.
+Or maybe you’re in a crowded RV park or marina, but in a city that you love.

 No matter where you’ve parked your home, one of the first things you probably do is get set up.
 Put the levelers out, hook up the electricity and water, and get your mobile internet optimized for this location.

-If you're a member, please log in above to access the exclusive portions of our content.
+If you're a member, please log in above to see your exclusive content.

-It is with huge gratitude to our members & supporters for making the free content on our site possible.
-We're not sponsored, you'll find no ads and we don't sell 'stuff'.
+It is with huge gratitude to our members for making the free unbiased educational content on our site possible.
+We're not sponsored, you'll find no 3rd party ads and we don't sell gear or data plans.

-Our members get exclusive access to our in-depth content, classrooms, vendor discounts, alerts, insider info and interactive guidance.
+Our members get exclusive access to our in-depth content, classrooms, vendor discounts (that can save you more than membership!), alerts, insider info and interactive guidance.
+They can even book private advising sessions.

 If mobile internet is an important part of your lifestyle, consider helping make MIRC possible.